WinTV v8.5 Application Download

 Installation notes for WinTV v8.5:

-You must use WinTV v8 (not WinTV v8.5) if you have one of the following products: a Hauppauge WinTV-HVR-850, WinTV-HVR-950, the original Colossus or HD PVR model 1212.
+If you have one of the following products: a Hauppauge WinTV-HVR-850, WinTV-HVR-950, the original Colossus or HD PVR model 1212, you must use WinTV v8 or WinTV v10.
 WinTV v8.5 does not support these products.

 A WinTV v8.5 Activation Code will be needed to install this WinTV v8.5 version.
 If you do not have an Activation Code, but you have a WinTV v7 CD, you can install the WinTV v8 application.